-• kyrylo a day ago
+• kyrylo 6 months ago

 I’ve always wondered who else uses Ruby on Rails besides the usual names like GitHub, Shopify, Basecamp, etc.